ismaeilalrewany/alcashier/README.md

 * BOOTSTRAP v5.3.0
 * PURE JAVASCRIPT
 * Chart.js v4.4.0
-* Font Awesome Free 6.4.0
+* Font Awesome Pro 6.5.1

 ## How to use this website?